 The Translated Matching report is separate to the Similarity Report that is automatically generated by Turnitin.
 Generating a Translated Matching report is a manual process, and must be done on a paper by paper basis.

-When Translated Matching, two similarity reports are generated.
+When using Translated Matching, two similarity reports are generated.
 The default report shown in Turnitin Feedback Studio is a comparison of the originally submitted file against other items in our database.
 For example, a file submitted in French will match against any other French language content.

 The second report is the Translated Matching report.
 In our example, the French file will be translated into English and compared against any English language content.
 You can freely switch between the two reports at any time in the Match Overview side-panel of Turnitin Feedback Studio.